COPT-Public/cuPDLP-C/README.md

 # cuPDLP-C

 Code for solving LP on GPU using first-order methods.

+This is the C implementation of the Julia version [cuPDLP.jl](https://github.com/jinwen-yang/cuPDLP.jl) developed by Haihao Lu and [Jinwen Yang](https://github.com/jinwen-yang).

 ## Compile
 We use CMAKE to build CUPDLP.
 The current version is built on the [Coin-OR CLP project](https://github.com/coin-or/Clp).
 Please install the dependendcies therein.